 - U.S. / Panama Consultations

-Russia: On June 20, 2001, the United States and Russia signed a new bilateral maritime agreement.
-The agreement represents the evolution to a free-market model of maritime relations between the two countries, relatively free of government intervention.
-The first bilateral maritime agreements with the former Soviet Union were negotiated in the 1970s.
-Under the new arrangement consultations have been held on a new agreement to discuss a range of issues affecting maritime transport.
+The United States and Russia bilateral maritime agreement represents the evolution to a free-market model of maritime relations between the two countries, relatively free of government intervention.
+Consultations have been held to discuss a range of issues affecting maritime transport.

 - U.S. / Russian Maritime Bilateral Agreement